freealise/freealise/ar/README.md

   points at 0 depth are the same as on the other side,
   layers are separate objects
   (spline interpolate the color, normal / depth map by uv in time)

+for drawn cloud of points, find three points closest to each (that are not the same as already connected) and make a tetrahedron, then cull repeating triangles